wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-teardown-trademe.md

 Being the ever-curious developer, I wanted to give the new TradeMe website a try.
 After a couple of weeks using the new website on my phone (a Nokia 7 Plus), I became frustrated with how much time I spent staring at a loading spinner, and how sluggish the UI interactions were.
 So I went back to the old website.

-{% responsive_image path: assets/trademe-preview-loading.jpg alt: "The loading screen for the new TradeMe website" %}
+{% responsive_image path: assets/trademe-preview-loading.png alt: "The loading screen for the new TradeMe website" %}

 This bothered me, because I know that the other TradeMe experiences are fast.
 Why should this new website be so slow?
 I wanted to dig deeper, so I've taken the opportunity to conduct a detailed performance teardown.<!--more-->

+* Placeholder list item
+{:toc}

 ## Defining the test parameters